Muirfield/pocketmine-plugins/ToyBox/README.md

   (Defaults to Op)
 * toybox.torch : Can use floating torch
   (Defaults to Op)
+* toybox.veinminer : Allow the use of veinminer
+  (Defaults to Op)

 ## Changes

+* 1.2.1: VeinMiner
 * 1.1.2: Torch
   * Forgot to fix the torch
 * 1.1.1: Maintenance release